-It is intended that funds allocated through the HDLP:
+It is intended that funds allocated through the HDLP will provide for an unanticipated emergency GAP in financing for the following types of projects:

 - a) Provide a mix of affordable housing, serving a range of households and income levels, consistent with income limits and affordability requirements for each fund source, to promote housing opportunity and choice throughout the City for household sizes ranging from single persons to families. - b) Foster a mix of household incomes in projects and neighborhoods and to disperse affordable housing projects throughout the City to encourage a balance of incomes in all neighborhoods and communities. - c) Promote equity and anti-displacement efforts through the development and preservation of affordable housing in low-income neighborhoods where underserved groups have historic ties, including neighborhoods where low-income individuals and families are at high risk of displacement. - d) Contribute to the development of sustainable, walkable neighborhoods to expand housing choice near transportation, services, and economic opportunity. - e) Support an array of scale of project types, including detached housing, accessory dwelling units, rowhouses, and small to large scale multifamily buildings, that contribute to neighborhood context and livability. - f) Incorporate green-building elements and energy efficiency to lower housing expenses, conserve resources, and promote resiliency. - g) Leverage private and non-city funding sources to ensure the greatest number of quality affordable housing units are preserved or produced. - h) Be provided as loans that are repaid over time and not grants, forgivable loans, or indefinitely deferred loans.